 Gone are the days when Kia was content to merely try and reach a minimum class standard when it comes to drive dynamics.
 Ex-BMW M-Chief Albert Biermann, Kia's Head of handling development, spent six months with his team fine-tuning this Proceed and the brand promises that you'll feel the difference, even on a very short test drive.
 There are three engine choices - a 134bhp 1.6 CRDi diesel and a couple of T-GDi petrol units, a 138bhp 1.4 and a 201bhp 1.6.
 Engine noise is enhanced by a soundtrack emphasised through flaps in the exhaust and delivered into the cabin through the stereo speakers.
 There are firmer shocks and springs for the all-independent suspension than you'd get on a mere ordinary Ceed.
 But the roadway demeanour's kept from being too brittle by the adoption of softer anti-roll bars than you'd get on that shopping rocket variant.
 Transmission-wise, there's a choice of either a 6-speed manual or a 7-speed DCT dual-clutch auto with alloy paddle shifters behind the steering wheel.
 You have to have that DCT 'box with the top petrol engine.

 If you're going to sell on style, you have to make an effort and, sure enough, the Proceed shares only the front wings and bonnet with other Ceed body styles.
 The roof line is 43mm lower than on an ordinary Ceed SW estate and 5mm longer, plus the windscreen is 1.5-degrees more steeply-raked and the rear window is slanted 65-degrees off the vertical.
-There's more aggressive styling to the front bumper than you'd see on any ordinary Ceed.
+This improved model gains visual changes at the front end, including grille changes and a revised headlamp design, all in line with the improvements made to the rest of the Ceed range, but it still features more aggressive front bumper styling than you'd see on any ordinary Ceed.
 And what the designers call a 'coast to coast' look for the rear that unites the LED tail lamps with the double exhaust pipes.
 There are 17-inch wheels with 'GT-Line' trim - or 18-inchers with the GT model.
 Inside, it actually feels quite special, especially in a top 'GT' model, which features leather and Alcantara sports seats with red-stitching and GT badging.
 There's a sporty flat-bottomed steering wheel and black roof lining.
-Unfortunately, rear vision out of the sloping rear window isn't great though.
+In this revised model, a large 12.3-inch instrument cluster screen is paired with a 10.25-inch screen to further enhance driver interaction with the vehicle.
+Unfortunately, as before, rear vision out of the sloping rear window isn't great.
 Rear legroom is much as you'd find it on a more ordinary Ceed model.
 Headroom though, as you might expect from a 'Fastback coupe', is slightly more limited.
 There's a 594-litre boot, which is just 31-litres less than you'd get in the ordinary Ceed SW estate.

 Proceed pricing sits about £1,500 above what you'd pay for an equivalent hatch model.
 But it only comes with Kia's premium sporty trim levels, 'GT-Line' and 'GT'.
 That means figures that start at around £24,000 for the base 1.4 T-GDi 'GT-Line' variant.
 There's an £1,100 premium for the auto gearbox.
 For the diesel version, you'll need to be looking at a £25,000 budget.
 The 1.4 T-GDi derivative also comes in slightly plusher 'GT-Line S' form but for that you'll need around £27,000.
 If you want the top 1.6 201bhp T-GDi petrol engine (which comes only in auto form), you'll need top 'GT' trim, which will require a £28,000 budget.
 As standard, the ProCeed 'GT-Line' comes with a six-speaker audio system, with DAB radio and MP3 compatibility and USB and AUX ports for connection of a media device.
 Bluetooth with voice recognition and music streaming is provided, too, along with Android Auto and Apple CarPlay for easy smartphone connection.
 An eight-inch touchscreen satellite navigation system with European mapping and traffic messaging channel (TMC), as well as Kia Connected Services featuring TomTom Live is included and is combined with a 4.2-inch colour supervision cluster display and trip computer.
 A reversing camera with dynamic guidelines is integrated into the centre fascia screen, as well as the fitment of rear parking sensors.